intersystems/multi-model-exercise/README.md

 			* If the `pip` command is not recognized, you can also use `py -m pip install` for any `pip` installation command.

 2. In the IDE provided with your Sandbox or Visual Studio Code, open `python/createSchema.py` and scroll down to the `create_employee` function.
-Below the function declaration, insert the following code:
+Below the function declaration, uncomment the following code:

 	```python
 	create_employee = """